DevNM21/Auth-security/README.md

 It has quotes that change everytime visited or refreshed user can add the quotes they like to their favourites.
 Liked quotes appear in 'your account' page,user can log out from here.

-The code needs a lot of refactoring by the way.
+The code needs a lot of refactoring by the way, :

+live at  :  https://tachyon1.herokuapp.com (might take few seconds for the first spin-up)